WaterHQH/SNN_GCN/README.md

 This repository provides a **PyTorch implementation of the model proposed in our paper**
 > *[Label Distribution Learning via Implicit Distribution Representation]*

-The code is organized in a **clean, modular, and reproducible** manner, following common practices in recent top-tier conference implementations (CVPR / ICCV / NeurIPS / ICLR).

 ---